tapdata/tapdata-docs/docs/prerequisites/mongodb-atlas.md

 MongoDB Atlas is a multi-cloud application data platform provided by MongoDB

-This article describes how to add MongoDB Atlas to Atlas-View Cloud
+This article describes how to add MongoDB Atlas to TapView Cloud

 ## Supported Versions